"Waveforms" at the Horizon: Conclusions

 \subsection{Acknowledgements}

-It is a pleasure to thank Massimo Bianchi, Stefano De Angelis, Giorgio Di Russo, Davide Fioravanti, Stefano Foffa, Cristoforo Iossa, Ira Rothstein, Riccardo Sturani, Juan Valiente-Kroon, and Davide Usseglio for enlightening discussions.
+It is a pleasure to thank Massimo Bianchi, Stefano De Angelis, Giorgio Di Russo, Davide Fioravanti, Stefano Foffa, Cristoforo Iossa, Ira Rothstein, Riccardo Sturani, Davide Usseglio, Juan Valiente-Kroon and Niels Warburton for enlightening discussions.
 AC would like to thank IPhT and IHES for the very kind hospitality during various stages of this work.
 RR is partially supported by the UK EPSRC grant ``CFT and Gravity: Heavy States and Black Holes" EP/W019663/1 and by the Science and Technology Facilities Council (STFC) Consolidated Grant ST/X00063X/1 ``Amplitudes, Strings \& Duality''.